UliPrantz/HPI-FSR-Pi-Terminal/README.md

 ## Creating the `systemd` entry

-1. Create a new file in `/etc/systemd` called `fsr-terminal.service` with `touch /etc/systemd/fsr-terminal.service`
+1. Create a new file in `/etc/systemd/system` called `fsr-terminal.service` with `sudo touch /etc/systemd/system/fsr-terminal.service`

-2. Past in the following content:
+2. Past in the following content (with `sudo vim /etc/systemd/system/fsr-terminal.service`):

     ```apache
     [Unit]
     Description=The service starting and controlling the FSR Terminal Flutter App
     After=multi-user.target

+    # Getting a little fancy with the restart options here
+    # The next 3 options are tightly connected to each other
+    # Give up restarting and exec StartLimitAction - if it fails 2 times (=StartLimitBurst) within 60 (=StartLimitIntervalSec) seconds
+    StartLimitBurst=2
+    StartLimitIntervalSec=60
+    StartLimitAction=reboot-force

     [Service]
     User=pi
+    WorkingDirectory=%h/FsrTerminal
+    # Sometimes the flutter-pi path must be given in absolute form
-    ExecStart=flutter-pi --release ~/FsrTerminal
+    ExecStart=flutter-pi --release .
     ExecStop=/usr/bin/killall flutter-pi

-    # Getting a little fancy with the restart rules
+    # Always try to restart
     Restart=always

-    # The next 3 options are tightly connected to each other
-    # Give up restarting and exec StartLimitAction - if it fails 2 times (=StartLimitBurst) within 30 (=StartLimitIntervalSec) seconds
-    StartLimitBurst=2
-    StartLimitIntervalSec=30
-    # wait 10 second2 between restart
+    # Retry restart after 10s
     RestartSec=10
-    StartLimitAction=sudo reboot

     # Useful during debugging; remove it once the service is working
     #StandardOutput=console